 This article is something of a departure.
-As I’ve branched out into photographic arenas, I have been traveling more too.
-The technology articles are one part of a larger sphere of interests here, and I hope you enjoy this review of the WOW Airline experience.
-I travelled with WOW air from Toronto (YYZ) Canada to Keflavik (KEF) Iceland from November 23rd, 2016 to November 30th, 2016.
+As I’ve branched out into photographic arenas, I have been travelling more too.
+The technology articles are one part of a larger sphere of interest here, and I hope you enjoy this review of the WOW Airline experience.
+I travelled on WOW air from Toronto (YYZ) Canada to Keflavik (KEF) Iceland from November 23rd, 2016 to November 30th, 2016.
 The trip included a number of purchased amenities and a flight change.
 What follows are my experiences with this new-ish low-cost airline.
+Note: WOW airlines ceased operations on March 28, 2019.
+What follows are my experiences with that airline.

 Some other notes: